Is Belgrade’s Art Market an Ornament for Urban Rebranding?

 A cluster of new galleries has emerged in the Serbian capital, despite deep-seated structural problems and concerns of an ‘urban and political facelift’

-Belgrade at Night, 2012.
+Belgrade at night, 2012.
 Courtesy Dani Lavi 0007, Wikimedia Commons

 Since the late 2010s, a metamorphosis has taken hold of Belgrade’s contemporary art scene.
 It is most visible in the proliferation of new galleries clustered within the city’s historical centre and its more affluent neighborhoods, such as Dorćol and Vračar.